Luke 8: Text

-The women who sustained Jesus (8:1–4)
+The women who sustained Jesus (verses 1–3)

-Jesus continues his itinerant ministry within "every city and village" within Galilee.
+Following a "fairly static period", Jesus continues his itinerant ministry within "every city and village" within Galilee.

 In verses 2 and 3, Mary called Magdalene, Joanna the wife of Chuza, and Susanna are named as women who provided material sustenance to Jesus during his travels, along with other unnamed women.
-While Matthew, Mark and John mentioned the names of the women present at the cross.
-At the cross, Luke only refers them as "the women that followed him [Jesus] from Galilee" (Luke 23:49), but he names them at the end in the story of the women's visit to the empty tomb ("It was Mary Magdalene and Joanna, and Mary the mother of James, and other women that were with them, which told these things unto the apostles."
+While Matthew, Mark and John mentioned the names of the women present at the cross, Luke only refers them as "the women that followed him [Jesus] from Galilee" (Luke 23:49), but he names them at the end in the story of the women's visit to the empty tomb ("It was Mary Magdalene and Joanna, and Mary the mother of James, and other women that were with them, which told these things unto the apostles."
 Luke 24:10).
 The two passages with the names of some women alongside the mention of the "twelve" and "apostles", respectively (Luke 8:1–3 and Luke 24:10), "form a literary inclusio" which brackets the major part of Jesus' ministry (leaving out only the earliest part of it).
-According to Richard Bauckham, this surely implies that Luke receives his special information from "one (most likely Joanna) or more than one of" the women.
+Henry Alford notes that this material is "peculiar to Luke", and according to Richard Bauckham, this surely implies that Luke receives his special information from "one (most likely Joanna) or more than one of" the women.
+Eric Franklin notes that the "seven demons" from which Mary had been liberated reflected "the severe nature of her illness", not an earlier life of immorality.

+Irish archbishop John McEvilly notes that for "ministered unto him" (verse 3), some versions read "unto them", but "the Vulgate reading (ministrabant ei: they served him) is the best supported by critical evidence".

+The parable of the sower and the purpose of the parables (verses 4–15)

-Verse 4, a great crowd was gathered, and people were coming to Jesus from every town, suggests that in each city or village those who lived there were joined by a multitude who travelled with Jesus to hear him preach.
+The words of verse 4, a great crowd was gathered, and people were coming to Jesus from every town, suggest that in each city or village those who lived there were joined by a multitude who travelled with Jesus to hear him preach.
 Protestant writer Heinrich Meyer interprets καὶ τῶν κατὰ πόλιν, kai tōn kata polin as meaning also those coming city by city.

-Parable of the sower (8:5–15)

 Jesus tells a story to the crowd.
-In the story, a sower sowed seed on the path, on rocky ground and among thorns, and the seed was lost; but when seed fell on good earth it grew a hundredfold (verse 8).
+In the story, a sower sowed seed on the path, on rocky ground and among thorns, locations which offered "no hope of a harvest", and the seed was lost; but when seed fell on good earth it grew a hundredfold (verse 8).